ejscribner/couchbase-tutorials/tutorial/markdown/python/quickstart-flask-python/quickstart-flask-python.md

 ---
 # frontmatter
-path: '/tutorial-quickstart-flask-python'
+path: "/tutorial-quickstart-flask-python"
 title: Quickstart in Couchbase with Python and Flask
 short_title: Python and Flask
 description:
   - Learn to build a REST API in Python using Flask and Couchbase
-  - See how you can persist and fetch data from Couchbase using primary indices
+  - See how you can fetch data from Couchbase using SQL++ queries
   - Explore CRUD operations in action with Couchbase
 content_type: quickstart
 filter: sdk
 technology:
   - kv
   - index
   - query